Published: • 4 min read

 Your disk is running low on space.
 You find a blog post or Stack Overflow answer suggesting DBCC SHRINKFILE, so you run it.
-It seems like it works, or does nothing.
-Either way, the log eventually grows back, your I/O takes a hit, and the problem resurfaces a week later.
+It seems to work, or does nothing.
+Either way, the log eventually grows back, your I/O performance suffers, and the problem returns a week later.

-Shrinking your transaction log isn’t a fix.
-It’s a temporary measure.
-And if you’re doing it regularly, you’re probably solving the wrong problem.
+Shrinking your transaction log normally isn’t a solution.
+It’s a temporary fix.
+If you’re doing it regularly, you’re probably solving the wrong problem.

 What DBCC SHRINKFILE Really Does

-This command doesn’t just chop off the end of the file and hand back the space.
-SQL Server tries to move virtual log files (VLFs) toward the front, then releases unused space from the tail end of the file—but only if those VLFs are inactive.
+This command doesn’t just cut off the end of the file and return space.
+SQL Server moves virtual log files (VLFs) toward the front, then releases unused space from the end of the file—but only if those VLFs are inactive.

 If they’re still in use?
 Nothing gets released.